From advising to career services, resources are available to make the student experience as productive, supportive and enjoyable as possible.

 Students who wish to change or declare a major in Family Science must complete ALL STEPS in the School of Public Health (SPH) Change of Major Process.

-The Change of Major Process includes attending a Change of Major Workshop with Family Science and then attending an Academic Plan Workshop.
-Note, it will take up to 10 business days after a student attends the Academic Plan Workshop for the plan to be reviewed and to have the major declared.
+The Change of Major Process includes attending a virtual Change of Major Workshop on ELMS and then submitting a Graduation Plan.
+Note, it will take up to 10 business days after a student completes a Change of Major workshop for their major to be officially changed to Family Science

 The Family Science internship is a practical experience designed to integrate department and other coursework with a real-time work experience.
 In addition to a field placement, students are required to attend a weekly capstone seminar.